f5devcentral/sslo-script-tools/sslo-doh-guardian-plus/README.md

       <li>At the bottom pf the page under **Resources**, add the new iRule into the *Selected* column.
 Click the **Save & Next** button and then re-deploy.</li>
     </ol>
   </li>
   <li>Ensure that the L3 outbound topology has APLN support disabled (SSL Configuration).
-As of BIG-IP 21.1 the implementation does not (yet) support DoH over HTTP2.
+As of BIG-IP 21.1 the implementation does not (yet) support DoH over HTTP2 or HTTP3/QUIC.
   </li>
 </ol>